stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

 Purchasing nodes on Sherlock is usually a 5-step process:

   1. the PI use the [order form][url_order_form] to submit an order,
-  2. SRCC requests a formal vendor quote to finalize pricing and communicate it back to the PI for approval,
+  2. Stanford Research Computing requests a formal vendor quote to finalize pricing and communicate it back to the PI for approval,
-  3. SRCC submits a Stanford PO to the vendor,
+  3. Stanford Research Computing submits a Stanford PO to the vendor,
-  4. SRCC takes delivery of the hardware and proceeds to its installation,
+  4. Stanford Research Computing takes delivery of the hardware and proceeds to its installation,
-  5. SRCC notifies the PI that their nodes are ready to be used.
+  5. Stanford Research Computing notifies the PI that their nodes are ready to be used.

 The typical delay between a PO submission to the vendor and the availability of the compute nodes to the PIs is usually between 4 and 8 weeks.